 The outcomes from all our work has strong links to the council's Five Year Plan, which is indicated against each service activity below.
 The work of the Trading Standards Team is essential in securing safe building blocks from which the council can deliver its plan.
-Trading Standards promote and support legitimate business, whilst taking strong action
+Trading Standards promote and support legitimate business, whilst taking strong action against traders who flout the law.
+In doing so we help build a safe, healthy and vibrant place to live, work or visit.
+If legitimate business is to prosper and new inward investment is to thrive, then Trading Standards is an essential service to support such aims.

-Service activity Priority & 5 YP outcome & statutory requirement Targets Key actions Anticipated outcomes Responsib le officer Time scale & measures Primarysuppor T Sugn aym will be Achieve PA income Designated officers to work closely with PA businesses Generate income Food & March 2018 1 to: Authority (PA) & Compliance Support where people choose to live, work and visit 5.
-Slough will attract, retain and grow businesses and investment to provide jobs and opportunities for our residents Develop existing PA's and explore new PA's opportunities, creating income in line with projected target Support the Council's Open for Business strategy and the Corporate Business Growth plan Ensure that PA model is utilised and promoted in any discussions with other authorities concerning shared capacity and expertise in respect of business advice, (see: Income Generation and Commercialisation) Improved standards, efficiencies and compliance within PA's, with less enforcement action taken by Enforcement Authorities (EA) Reduced, efficient and effective regulation by other EA nation wide, via the provision of PA support which has a national impact Reduced regulatory burden on PA businesses Increased capacity, resilience Generating formal agreements with other authorities to provide business advice will: increase capacity, increase resilience greater access to expertise provide a better platform on which we Safety Manager Trading Standards Manager All Food Safety & Trading Standards Officers Monthly reports on hours and income generation Quarterly reviews Yearly overview of individual company Action Plans Number of PA's in portfolio Virtual PA management team Increase in income Increase in capacity support business in more holistic way, supporting the can generate further
+Service activity Priority & 5 YP outcome & statutory requirement Targets Key actions Anticipated outcomes Responsib le officer Time scale & measures Primary Authority (PA) & Compliance Support 3.
+Slough will be an attractive place where people choose to live, work and visit 5.
+Slough will attract, retain and grow businesses and investment to provide jobs and opportunities for our residents Achieve PA income targets Develop existing PA's and explore new PA's opportunities, creating income in line with projected target Support the Council's Open for Business strategy and the Corporate Business Growth plan Ensure that PA model is utilised and promoted in any discussions with other authorities concerning shared capacity and expertise in respect of business advice, (see: Income Generation and Commercialisation) Designated officers to work closely with PA businesses to: Develop open and close partnerships with PA clients Provide specific advice in relation to management systems & procedures and controls adopted by the company nationally Issue 'formal PA advice' where procedures and controls are deemed suitable and compliant Handle referrals from other local authorities and central government bodies on behalf of that business Develop and publicise Inspection Plans Issue of advice and guidance to other Enforcement Authorities on the companies activities Maintain an accurate record of any advice and guidance Hold meetings with partner businesses on a regular timetable of mutual agreement, along with annual action plans where mutually agreeable Respond to request within in line with Customer Charter and Pledge, or as agreed with the PA Support business through PA in line with Open for Business goals Liaise with other council departments in order to support business in more holistic way, supporting the Generate income Improved standards, efficiencies and compliance within PA's, with less enforcement action taken by Enforcement Authorities (EA) Reduced, efficient and effective regulation by other EA nation wide, via the provision of PA support which has a national impact Reduced regulatory burden on PA businesses Increased capacity, resilience Generating formal agreements with other authorities to provide business advice will: increase resilience greater access to expertise provide a better platform on which we can generate further Food & Safety Manager Trading Standards Manager All Food Safety & Trading Standards Officers March 2018 Monthly reports on hours and income generation Quarterly reviews Yearly overview of individual company Action Plans Number of PA's in portfolio Virtual PA management team Increase in income Increase in capacity